Temptation - James 1:13-15

 The progression of allowing these desires to live in our thoughts leads to sinful actions which ultimately leads to death.

 So then sin begins with a temptation which leads to an awakening of desire for the thing tempting you.
-When we cave into the temptation we embrace the sinful actions.
-When the sinful actions are given free reign the end result is death both spiritually and physically.
+When we cave to the temptation we embrace the sinful actions.
+When the sinful actions are given free rein, the end result is death both spiritually and physically.

 Walk the Talk

-My Paraphrase of James 1:13-15 "Never forget that when tempted ...
-God is not in it.
+My Paraphrase of James 1:13-15 "Never forget that when tempted, God is not in it.
 God is never tempted to do wrong and He never tempts you to do wrong either.
-When we get tempted it has nothing to do with God .. it has everything to do with our own evil desires for sin.
-To allow our desires to indulge in temptations leads to sinful actions which ends in death."
+When we get tempted it has nothing to do with God, it has everything to do with our own evil desires for sin.
+To allow our desires to indulge in temptations leads to sinful actions which end in death."

-I don't know about you but I want my days to be filled with abundance and peace.
+I don't know about you, but I want my days to be filled with abundance and peace.
 I desire to walk with Jesus and find His grace in all I do and say.
 His word is His love letter to you and to me.
-Spend time in it to find the strength and the power to overcome evil.
+Spend time studying the word, to find the strength and the power to overcome evil.